-- 2 Year Old Sample Schedule
+- 2 Year Old Routine

 Congratulations, you’ve survived the newborn phase!

-My baby’s now 7 months old and this is truly my favorite age.
+This is truly one of my favorite ages.
 They are still babies, but smiling all the time.
 Learning to sit up and move and getting their own personality.

 (These routine cards are a great way for you to remember the routine and to eventually help your toddler follow their own.)